About Lindsay Cray

 Licensed NYS Backpacking and Hiking Guide

-Certificate in Ecopsychology
+Certificate in Ecopsychology from Pacifica Graduate Institute

 Experience

-Licensed Mental Health Counselor & Outdoor Guide
+Licensed Mental Health Counselor & Certified Outdoor Guide

-Chief Program Officer | Clinical Lead at Trybe Ecotherapy
+Chief Program Officer & Clinical Director, Trybe Ecotherapy (2020–2023)

-Co-Founder | Executive Director at Earthworks Institute
+Co-Founder & Executive Director, Earthworks Institute (2013-2018)

-Adjunct Professor, SUNY College of Enviro.
-Science & Forestry
+Adjunct Professor, SUNY College of Environmental Science & Forestry (2013 -2016)

 A BLEND OF PASSIONS

-As a certified hiking guide and wilderness survival specialist, Lindsay brings a rare integration of clinical expertise and outdoor leadership to both counseling and professional training.
-She provides consultation, education, and program development for clinicians and organizations seeking to incorporate evidence-informed, trauma-responsive outdoor interventions into therapeutic practice.
-Her teaching emphasizes nervous system regulation, embodied healing, environmental engagement, and ethical implementation in real-world settings.
+Lindsay provides consultation, education, and program development for clinicians and organizations seeking to incorporate evidence-informed, trauma-responsive, and culturally respectful outdoor interventions into therapeutic practice.
+Her teaching emphasizes nervous system regulation, embodied healing, relational engagement with place, and ethical implementation in real-world clinical and community settings.

 On the trail with Lindsay…